sxy8945/DATA3402-KaggleProject/README.md

   * XGBoost: ~ seconds

 ![RandomForest : Roc Curve](roccurve.png)
+* All three curves sit well above the diagonal, showing the model separates each outcome reliably.
+* The AUCs (lived = 0.85, euthanized = 0.84, died = 0.83) mean it ranks true cases higher than false about 83–85% of the time.

 **Stopping Criteria**
 * RF GridSearchCV runs full 5‑fold on all parameter combinations.